 Settings of an ad campaign targeted at last year’s attendees.

 - Event page subscribers

 Settings of an ad campaign targeted at event page subscribers.

 Plain banners with the conference topics

-We started promotion with some general information about the topics of the conference and several speakers.
+We started promotion with some general information about the topics of the conference and some of the speakers.

-Ads got dead response — the audience turned out to be too narrow.
-Conversion cost fell within the range from $39 to $160.
-Good news was that the average conversion cost was below $300 right from the start.
+Ads got a dead response — the audience turned out to be too narrow.
+Conversion cost fell within the range of $39 to $160.
+The good news was that the average conversion cost was below $300 right from the start.